Simon Mayo: Personal life

 While at university, he was a presenter on the student radio station, Radio Warwick.
 In 2005 the university awarded him an honorary Doctor of Letters.

 Mayo is married to Hilary Bird, who had worked at Radio Nottingham since 1984 on Action Line, and also worked for BBC Radio 2 as a producer for Canon Roger Royle and later Don Maclean on Good Morning Sunday from 1987 to 1990.
 The wedding took place on Saturday 11 October 1986 at St Helen's Church in Burton Joyce, Nottinghamshire.
 They have two sons and a daughter.
 Mayo is a supporter of Tottenham Hotspur, and lives in north London.

-Mayo is a committed Christian and he has argued that the BBC often marginalises Christianity.

 Mayo was appointed Member of the Order of the British Empire (MBE) in the 2021 Birthday Honours for services to broadcasting.